FrancoGaytan/i18next-Presentation/README.md

 ## Getting Started (i18next)
 Documentation: [i18next-Documentation](https://www.i18next.com/)
 i18next is an internationalization-framework written in and for JavaScript.
 But it's much more than that. i18next goes beyond just providing the standard i18n features such as ([plurals](https://www.i18next.com/translation-function/plurals), [context](https://www.i18next.com/translation-function/context), [interpolation](https://www.i18next.com/translation-function/interpolation), [format](https://www.i18next.com/translation-function/formatting)).
 It provides you with a complete solution to localize your product from web to mobile and desktop.
+In order to be able to use our library later, we'll need to install it.
+### Installation
+We can add it to our project using npm or yarn

 ## What is react-i18next?